Top

 What Is ERISA

-The Employee Retirement Income Security Act is a federal law governing employer provided benefit plans, including group life insurance policies.
-ERISA establishes specific procedures for claim handling, appeals, and lawsuits.
+The Employee Retirement Income Security Act is a federal law that governs most employer provided benefit plans, including group life insurance policies.
+ERISA establishes strict rules for claim handling, administrative appeals, and lawsuits involving denied benefits.

-Under ERISA, beneficiaries must complete the administrative appeal process before filing suit in federal court.
-The appeal stage is critical because courts generally limit review to the evidence submitted during that process.
+Under ERISA, beneficiaries must complete the administrative appeal process before filing a lawsuit in federal court.
+The appeal stage is critical because courts generally limit their review to the evidence and arguments submitted during that process.
+Mistakes made during the appeal often cannot be corrected later.

 Why ERISA Life Insurance Claims Are Denied

-ERISA life insurance claims are frequently denied for administrative or technical reasons rather than true lack of coverage.
+ERISA life insurance claims are frequently denied for administrative or technical reasons rather than a true lack of coverage.
+Many denials stem from employer errors, paperwork failures, or rigid plan interpretations.

 • Failure to convert group coverage after employment ends

-• Alleged lapse due to employer premium errors
+• Alleged lapse caused by employer premium payment errors

-1. Request the denial letter and plan documents
+Request the written denial letter and full plan documents

-4. Avoid submitting an appeal without understanding requirements
+Avoid submitting an appeal without understanding ERISA requirements

 • Courts review claims based on the administrative record

-• Damages are limited to benefits, interest, and fees
+• Damages are typically limited to benefits, interest, and attorney’s fees

 Frequently Asked Questions